lagimik/PartnerCrucible/PowerPlatformSolutionArea.md

 Source | Description | Notes
 :----- | :---------- | :-----
+[Microsoft Power Platform Conference](https://powerplatformconf.com/#!/) | Be inspired by Microsoft senior thought leaders, the product experts, and engineers behind the Power Platform.
+You’ll also learn from Microsoft MVPs who are dedicated to bridging the gap between humanity and technology.
+MPPC is the perfect place to connect with folks from around the world who are eager to share their insights and knowledge on how the Power Platform & Dynamics 365 can transform your business. |
 [Low Code Development & Fusion Teams](https://microsoft.github.io/Low-Code/) | From Power Platform To Cloud Integrations and Developer Tools! | GitHub
 [Power Platform Adoption](https://adoption.microsoft.com/en-us/powerplatform/) | Microsoft Power Platform adoption best practices and workbook | Microsoft Adoption
 [Tech Talks: Power Platform Partner Call Series](https://www.microsoftpartnercommunity.com/t5/Tech-Talks-Power-Platform/bd-p/PowerPlatformTechTalks) | Hear technical & program updates direct from MSFT engineering | ...